Ingrid Verbauwhede

 Ingrid Verbauwhede is a professor at the COSIC (Computer Security and Industrial Cryptography) Research Group of the Electrical Engineering Department, KU Leuven, where she leads the embedded systems team.
 She is a pioneer in the field of secure embedded circuits and systems, with several awards recognising her contributions to the field.
 She is member of the Royal Flemish Academy of Belgium for Science and the Arts since 2011.
 She is a fellow of IEEE.

 Education

 Verbauwhede received her PhD degree in Electrical Engineering from the Katholieke Universiteit Leuven (KU Leuven), Leuven, Belgium, and Interuniversity Microelectronics Centre (IMEC), Leuven, in 1991.
 Her PhD dissertation was on "VLSI design methodologies for application-specific cryptographic and algebraic systems".

 Career

 Verbauwhede received a NATO post-doctoral fellowship to work at the Electronics Research Lab of the University of California, Berkeley (Berkeley, United States).

 Since 2003, she is part of the COSIC and iMinds research groups in the Department of Electrical Engineering, at KU-Leuven, Belgium.
-She is also an associate professor at the Electrical Engineering Department, University of California, Los Angeles.
+She was also an associate professor at the Electrical Engineering Department, University of California, Los Angeles.

+In 2025, she co-founded Belfort Labs, a spin-off of KU Leuven specialized in the acceleration of Homomorphic Encryption.